-Global Health Internship Spring 2018
+Global Health Internship Spring 2019

 Interested in global health?
 Learn firsthand from patients and doctors about barriers to care for the hardest-to-reach patients.
 Engage with the local doctors as they provide sustainable, quality healthcare delivery strategies in resource-poor settings.
 Work with community health volunteers who serve as peer educators and connect patients to the local doctors.
 Participants may optionally pursue a research study to further enhance the programs that eliminate barriers to care for patients living in extreme poverty.

-Are you interested in NGO management?
+Interested in NGO management?
 Learn about the realities and complexities of responsible NGO management.
 Observe firsthand the sustainable healthcare delivery strategies that are employed daily by the local doctors.
 Engage with clinic founders, managers, and staff who are dedicated to quality hospital management and sustainability.

-Are you interested in social entrepreneurship?
+Interested in social entrepreneurship?
 Support and assist the local doctors’ sustainable public health programs.
 Speak with the doctors and clinic founders about their motivations for passionately dedicating most of their time to providing care for patients living in extreme poverty.
 Learn about the clinic’s social mobilization strategies.
 Work with clinic outreach teams whose complex and novel strategies are able to reach the hardest-to-reach patients.